Bacon-wrapped meatloaf is amazing. The bacon imparts a wonderful smoky flavor and helps keep the meat nice and juicy. 🥓

 This meatloaf is so tasty.
 The bacon adds great flavor, and it also keeps the meat from drying out.

 The Dijon-maple glaze is optional, but even with it, a serving of this dish has only 4 grams of carbs.
 So I use it, and I use real maple syrup.
 I think it’s worth it.

 Bacon makes everything better!

 I love bacon (duh), and I love meatloaf – it’s such a tasty comfort food.
 So it only makes sense that combining these two loves would create something really, really good.

 Indeed – bacon makes everything better, and meatloaf is no exception.
 And how about these super cute bacon-wrapped mini meatloaves?
 Tasty and adorable!

 The bacon keeps the meat from drying out, which is definitely a bonus, especially if you’re low carb and/or paleo and you don’t use milk-soaked bread in the mixture.

 The ingredients needed for this recipe

-Here are the ingredients you’ll need to make this tasty meatloaf.
+Here are the ingredients you’ll need to make this delicious bacon-wrapped meatloaf.
 Scroll down to the recipe card for exact amounts.